pytorch/ignite/docs/source/concepts.rst

 Custom events
 ``````````````

 The user can also define custom events.
-Events defined by user should inherit from :class:`~ignite.base.base_events.EventEnum`
+Events defined by user should inherit from :class:`~ignite.base.events.EventEnum`
 and be registered with :meth:`~ignite.engine.engine.Engine.register_events` in an `engine`.

 .. code-block:: python

-    from ignite.base.base_events import EventEnum
+    from ignite.base.events import EventEnum

     class CustomEvents(EventEnum):
         """